yohanswanepoel/django-openshift-js/demo_z/readme.md

 This demonstrator should work on x86, Power and Z architectures.
 There are some specific setup procedures that I needed to complete.

 ## Pre-Requisites
+* Clone the repository - if you want to show code changes flowing through in the demo (highly recommeded)
+* Two or more environments (x86, Power, Z) if you want to show it across architectures.
 * Ability to pull images form Red Hat for multiplatform use cases.
 * VSCode, Theia or CRC to do code change
 * Git Access